Free Ohio Arrests & Criminal Records: Search Every OH County

 To find out if someone is in jail, county records should be checked before looking into other options such as third-party search sites.

-And according to the most updated National Institute of Corrections census, Ohio has 108 jails in 88 counties, most of which are listed here.1
+According to the most updated National Institute of Corrections census, Ohio has 108 jails in 88 counties, most of which are listed here.1

 How To Get Ahold of Someone in an Ohio Jail & Post Their Bail